Tuee22/effectful/CONTRIBUTING.md

-# Contributing to functional_effects
+# Contributing to effectful

-Thank you for considering contributing to **functional_effects**!
+Thank you for considering contributing to **effectful**!
 This guide will help you understand our development workflow, code standards, and testing practices.

 ## Table of Contents